samathaluca/new-lazycamp/test.md

 An option added "event management" to my account caused as error in heroku build.
 The subsequent efforts to run the  heroku app in chrome failed for 3 hours despite refresh and clear session selected.
 Heroku worked well in all other browsers on desktop and all mobile devices tested.
 After 3 1/2 hour lapse Chrome loaded heroku app as expected and tests resumed.

+logo resized to original in s3 bucket

+messenger required clean sheet to work reliably in all browsers